edjw/game-image-resizer/README.md

 ## How to use this

+Standalone builds of this are in the [dist folder](https://github.com/edjw/game-image-resizer/tree/master/dist)

+If you run it as as a standalone program, the image folders are added into your Home directory

+Alternatively run it as a script...

 This should run on Python 3 and Python 2.
 I would trust it more on Python 3, but I have tested it fairly throughly on Python 2 as well.

 `pipenv install boardgamegeek pillow`